Your wrists allow you to have full movement of your hands. Within your wrist, you have ligaments that help provide stability in movement.

 Exercise and Physical Therapy Physical therapy and/or home exercise may be suggested by your physician.
 These exercises are designed to slowly strengthen your wrist and increase its range of motion.
 The speediness of your recovery will greatly depend on how dedicated you are to following your physician’s recommendations.
 Your physician may also suggest that you use a sling until your wrist is stronger.

-Are you suffering from wrist or hand pain?
+Are you suffering from hand pain?
+Trying to overcome a wrist injury?
 Get treatment today!
 Lake Pointe Orthopaedics offers surgical and non-surgical options to help alleviate your pain.